Rajah & Tann

 There was further upheaval in 2013 as Chong and four other partners left to join rival Singaporean firm Allen & Gledhill.
 But the firm moved swiftly to fill their shoes, appointing Andre Yeap SC to take Chong’s place as practice head and promoting several younger members to the partnership.

 Rajah & Tann reckons it still has the largest stand-alone arbitration practice of any firm in Singapore, with around 20 partners working on the area.
-It has expanded, thanks in no small part to the Singaporean government’s drive to make the city-state an international arbitration hub in the region.
+It says it is not only the heaviest user of SIAC but has also been involved in almost half the cases brought before the Singapore International Commercial Court.

-It says it regards its main competitors for high-end and complex arbitration work not as other Singapore firms, but international firms in the United Kingdom and United States.
+It regards its main competitors for high-end and complex arbitration work not as other Singapore firms, but international firms in the UK and the USA.

 Apart from Singapore, the firm has offices in Bangkok, Jakarta, Shanghai and Vientiane.
 It has recently added an office in Yangon.

 A 2014 tie-up with Vietnamese firm LCT Lawyers gave it offices in Ho Chi Minh, Hanoi and Da Nang.
 It also has affiliations with firms in Indonesia, the Philippines, Malaysia, Cambodia, and Al Tamimi & Company in the UAE.

 The firm advises clients in the energy, chemical, and construction and engineering sectors, such as Malakoff, the largest independent power producer in Malaysia; Petronas Chemicals Group; Korea’s GS Engineering and Construction, and Samsung C&T; Australia’s Thiess; and China Machine New Energy Corporation.

 It also has metals and mining clients such as Sumitomo, Bhushan Power & Steel and Global Steel Philippines.